 - the avoidance of external font libraries (for example, the now-ubiquitous Google Fonts)

-- the use of advanced server caching and browser caching
+- the use of advanced server caching

 For more information, read the recent blog articles:

 - A Showcase of Website Speed For Google Ranking Advantage

 - The Increasing Importance of Website Speed and Simplicity